 Spring is often associated with the start of the pollen season.
 In fact some pollen types can release as early as...

 Tree pollen occurs first, typically peaking from late March to mid-May, which affects around 25% of people.
 However, trees such as hazel, yew and alder can start releasing pollen in January.
-Most people are allergic to grass pollen (which actually has two peaks) and the season lasts from mid-May until July.
-Weed pollen can be released at any time but the season typically covers the end of June to September.
-However, dependent upon where you live in the UK, the hay fever season will start at different times.
-For example, there’s a later start and shorter season in the north of the UK, where generally there is less pollen.
-Urban areas have lower counts than the countryside, and places inland have higher counts than around the coast.
+The majority of people are allergic to grass pollen and this season lasts from mid-May until July.
 Check out these facts from the Met Office.

 Spring is considered the most popular season to do what?